Linear statistics of determinantal point processes and norm representations: Proofs

+which, using exactly the same estimates as above, we to be asymptotically of the order $L^{-1}$, and therefore tends to zero as $L\to\infty$.
+This proves (ii) and completes the proof. \end{proof}

-With a similar computation as above one can see that it is not possible to apply \cite[Proposition 5.7]{pegon} to study the smooth statistics.
-If we take $\tau_L(d(x,y))$ proportional to $L^{-(d-1)}K_L(x,y)^2$, then $\tau_L$ is not a mollifier because
+With a similar computation as above, one can see that it is not possible to apply Theorem~\ref{thm:davila sphere} to study the smooth statistics.
+Indeed, from Theorem~\ref{variance asymptotic} we know that the order of the smooth statistic is $L^{d+1}$, but the functions $\varrho_L(x,y):=L^{-(d-1)}K_L(x,y)^2d(x,y)^2$ are not mollifiers because